Skip to content

 Beginning in 1939, the authorities arrested Sibilla several times.
 Although the exact charges are not known, most likely the arrests were for her “licentious lifestyle” – a term used by the Nazis mainly against women whose life and sexual behavior did not comply with their standards of decency.

 In April 1943, her mother sought help from the police asking for her arrest.
 The criminal police detained Sibilla in May and ordered her to be taken into preventive custody.
-She was interned as an asocial in the Ravensbrück women’s concentration camp.
+She was interned as an "asocial" in the Ravensbrück women’s concentration camp.

 Presumably at the beginning of 1945, the Nazis moved Sibilla from Ravensbrück to Bergen-Belsen concentration camp.
-There she ended up in the same barrack as Gertrud Nohr(1920-2011) with whom she shared a plank bed; the two became friends.
+There she ended up in the same barrack as Gertrud Nohr (1920-2011) with whom she shared a plank bed; the two became friends.

-At the very beginning of April, most likely April 1, 1945, Gertrud Nohr found Sibilla dead in front of their barrack.
+At the very beginning of April, most likely on April 1, 1945, Gertrud Nohr found Sibilla dead in front of their barrack.

 When the war ended, Sibilla’s parents didn’t know where she was and filed a missing person’s application with the International Tracing Service of the United Nations.
 In 1948, Gertrud reported the death of her friend to the authorities.
 It was only then that her parents found out that their daughter died in Bergen Belsen.